indyplanets/appcenter-documentation/user-guide/dashboard.md

 # Dashboard

-Once you have logged in, the dashboard will appear for AppCenter.
-This contains a list of the apps which you have access to view and run.
+When you log in, AppCenter takes you to the Dashboard.
+From the Dashboard, you can perform the following tasks: